 So how can Leeds based companies take advantage of the business community and growing economy the city has to offer Here are my top five New Year resolutions every start-up in the city should consider for the year ahead:

-We all know it’s important, but how many of us do it, and how many do it well With so much on offer across the city, it can be difficult to get a grasp of whats working and for who!
+(1) Negotiating networking We all know it’s important, but how many of us do it, and how many do it well With so much on offer across the city, it can be difficult to get a grasp of whats working and for who!
 As with any business, different audiences require different needs so it’s important to consider your target market when opting for a specific networking event.
 Whether you choose to host your own intimate networking lunch in one of Leeds serviced office spaces such as Stonebridges, which overlooks Park Square, or opt for a pre-arranged networking evening; the key to success is to ensure the people you need to connect with are in attendance.
 To check out the latest business events on offer, visit either Leeds Chamber of Commerce or Eventbrite.

 (3) Appearance mattersLeeds has the most diverse economy of all the UKs main employment centres and has seen the fastest rate of private sector jobs growth of any UK city.
 The reason theres plenty of enthusiastic start-ups racing to the top to achieve business success.
 To stand out from the crowd, ensure you look and play the part by utilising a cost effective solution to office space whether you’re taking advantage of a virtual office or you want to move to the city to help develop your business growth selecting a hassle free serviced office solution is a great way to present a professional image to your clients.

 (4) Get involvedLeeds Business Week has grown from strength to strength over the past years and in 2016 it’s likely to become even more popular.
 Traditionally held in October, Leeds Business Week provides professionals from across the city with an opportunity to unite and innovate together for startups in particular it’s an excellent way to discover new suppliers, build links with new clients and put your business in the spotlight.

 (5) Connect, connect, connectHaving followed steps one to four, you now look the part, you have a great pool of connections and you’re pretty good at telling them all about what youve been up to.
 Nows the time to reap what youve sown Leeds based businesses are savvy, so connect with your peers for advice, connections and most importantly business!
 Whether you do a like for like job by sharing expertise or you help to drive more money into the economy via big Leeds based business wins one things for sure, by connecting with what this fantastic city has to offer, youll help to further develop and grow your business offering.
 Dave Sunter is business development manager at Stonebridge Offices